bytebase/bytebase.com-old/content/docs/administration/webhook-integration/external-approval.md

 ### GitOps workflow

-The Feishu approval is sent automatically.
+The Feishu approval is sent automatically when we arrive at a new stage or either of the assignee and the SQL statement has changed.